They Who Feed on Shadows - Episode 6

 “Mom!”

 “What?”
-Sylvia put her reading glasses back on and resumed writing.
+Sylvia put her reading glasses back on and took a delicate sip of tea.
 “When I was growing up, we didn’t call women like Janine borderline.
 We called them what they were, hysterical sluts.”

 My embarrassed hands found my pockets, my shaking head hung down.
 “Okay.
-I’m not sure that’s an official diagnosis.
+That’s not even close to a diagnosis.
 I just wanted to know about the chicken.”

 “The chicken is just a metaphor, Jude.
 I tell these people what they need to hear.”